Explore Las Vegas

 At its location off the Strip in Las Vegas' Chinatown, Kabuto's speciality is Edomae Sushi, prepared traditionally.
 This style of sushi originated in the Tokyo area as street food nearly 200 years...
 Read More

 At its location off the Strip in Las Vegas' Chinatown, Kabuto's speciality is Edomae Sushi, prepared traditionally.
 This style of sushi originated in the Tokyo area as street food nearly 200 years ago, and has evolved into a refined experience.
-Small pieces of raw or marinated fish are applied to bite size pieces of vinegar rice, and is more commonly known as nigiri.
+Small pieces of raw or marinated fish are applied to bite size pieces of vinegar rice, a dish more commonly known as nigiri.
 These masterpieces of fresh fish are designed to be eaten as soon as the sushi master makes it.
 Since the specialty at Kabuto is nigiri and sashimi style sushi, you won't find sushi rolls like maki or hako.
 Kabuto's menus includes three types of Omakase courses and a brief a la carte menu that includes an appetizer, sashimi, miso soup, and dessert.
 Kabuto is just west of the Strip and offers two seatings per night at 6 p.m. and 8:30 p.m.